The loss of a loved one is inevitable. Yet, it always takes us by surprise and brings a mixture of emotions.

 Despite the fact we are all aware that the loss of a loved one is a natural part of our lives, there’s no easy way to accept it and cope with grief.
 Whether it’s the death of a child or a parent, there’s simply no right answer on how you should get over it.
 In fact, although over time, sadness typically decreases in intensity, you’ll need support and time to achieve closer as well.

 There are five stages of grief, including denial, anger, bargaining, sadness, and eventually, acceptance.
-However, every family member dealing with loss feels every step different.
+However, every family member dealing with loss feels every step differently.
 Plus, while for some grief can run its course in an uncomplicated manner, others will need additional support to achieve healing and acceptance.

 Grief turns your world upside down

 Grieving brings a number of strong emotions that can turn your world upside down.
-It may change your beliefs, disrupt your routines, or throw your life into a turmoil.
+It may change your beliefs, disrupt your routines, or throw your life into turmoil.

 One day you may be experiencing grief emotions into a rather out-of-body feeling, the other you may feel denial and anger, and another, you may be feeling a weird sense of peace.